hubpork/maillard.dev/src/content/blog/screenshot-2023-06-24.md

 For example: `:screenshot --dpr 3 --fullpage` will take a screenshot of the full page at three times the resolution.

-Find out more about the :screenshot command and its other options in the [Firefox DevTools documentation](https://firefox-source-docs.mozilla.org/devtools-user/web_console/helpers/index.html).
+Find out more about the :screenshot command and its other options in at [devtoolstips](https://devtoolstips.org/tips/en/take-high-res-screenshots/).

 <small><i>Picture by Dayne Topkin</i></small>